syncfusion-content/wpf-docs/wpf/Color-Picker/Getting-Started.md

 # Getting Started with ColorPicker

-This section explains how to create a WPF [ColorPicker](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorPicker.html) and explains about its structure.
+This section explains how to create a WPF [ColorPicker](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorPicker.html) and explains about its structure and features.

 ## Structure of ColorPicker

-The various elements of WPF ColorPicker are illustrated in the following screenshot.

 ![Structure of WPF ColorPicker](Getting-Started_images/ColorPicker_Structure.png)

 ## Assembly deployment

-Refer to the [Control Dependencies](https://help.syncfusion.com/wpf/control-dependencies#colorpicker) section to get the list of assemblies or NuGet package that needs to be added as a reference to use the control in any application.
+Refer to the [Control Dependencies](https://help.syncfusion.com/wpf/control-dependencies#colorpicker) section to get the list of assemblies or `NuGet` package that needs to be added as a reference to use the control in any application.

 Refer to this [documentation](https://help.syncfusion.com/wpf/visual-studio-integration/nuget-packages) to find more details about installing nuget packages in a WPF application.

 ## Adding WPF ColorPicker via designer

-1) [ColorPicker](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorPicker.html) can be added to an application by dragging it from the toolbox to a designer view.
+1) `ColorPicker` can be added to an application by dragging it from the toolbox to a designer view.
 The following dependent assemblies will be added automatically:

 * Syncfusion.Shared.WPF